sminatos/FDModBiotCyl.jl/doc/manual_samples.md

 1. Setting `dt`, `T`, and PML thicknesses (`LPML_r` and `LPML_z`)
 2. Creating a model (material parameter distribution)
-  - See `Material parameters` below for the necessary material parameters.
+  - See [Material parameters](#material-parameters) below for the necessary material parameters.
-  - Look at an example function, e.g., `makemodel_homogeneous_Elastic` in [./examples/homogeneous_Elastic.jl](examples/homogenous_Elastic.jl) for more details.
+  - Look at an example function, e.g., `makemodel_homogeneous_Elastic` in [/examples/homogeneous_Elastic.jl](/examples/homogenous_Elastic.jl) for more details.
 3. Creating a source wavelet
   - `src_func`
 4. Defining a source location and its amplitude scaling factor